PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 ROLES AND RESPONSIBILITIES

-It is the role of TASC to:
+It is the role of Tasc to:

 • Promote a culture within services and a proactive systems approach to prevent and identify abuse, neglect and exploitation of clients;